thoughtbot/guides/protocol/accessibility/README.md

 Manual usability testing ensures things [work as intended][manual-testing].

 * Test your local build using a screen reader such as [VoiceOver][voiceover] or [NVDA][nvda]
+* Use tools such as [Accessibility Insights][accessibility-insights] to catch issues that cannot be found using automated checks
 * Hire assistive technology users to user test your product

 Quick checks